The Open Door: Writing and recording

-Lee went through a spectrum of emotions throughout her experiences in the lead up to and development of The Open Door.
+Lee went through a spectrum of emotions throughout her experiences before and during the creation of The Open Door.
 She said that the making of the album was "really intense" and she came out "feeling purified".
 She and Balsamo began working together at her rented home in California.
 After experiencing cabin fever, they rented a place in Florida, where they finished the album.
 Lee wrote her musical parts and Balsamo made "beautiful guitar weavings around what I was doing".
 The two would also "sit in a room and jam".
 They approached the songs in various way; aside from programming and keyboard melodies, some songs would begin with a bassline, guitar line, or vocal melody.
 Lee engineered demos for the songs and she and Balsamo worked with Pro Tools to be in control of what went on the album.
 As she had full control of the process this time around, she could do a lot more things than before "as a singer, as a music writer, even as an engineer".
 Lee said the songs she was working on for the album "still sound like the Evanescence everybody knows, but at the same time it's going in a new direction, and I love that direction."

 The Open Door was recorded from September 2005 to March 2006 at Record Plant Studios in Los Angeles, California.
 In October 2005, as the album was being recorded and he was in the studio, Balsamo suffered a stroke from a torn neck artery, and the left side of his body was paralyzed.
 Lee recalled the "horrifying" experience as it took over 12 hours for him to be able to receive an MRI, "meanwhile, the first 12 hours after a stroke, long-term effects are happening".
 She called his recovery a "huge miracle" after doctors did not think he would ever be able to play guitar again.
 Balsamo began physical therapy and the process of re-training his hand to play, stating that he was determined to overcome the paralysis.
 Lee considered his stroke to have been "the most difficult part" of the album process.
 Everything that occurred during the making of the record became inspiration and fuel for it, and made it "a really special" record.

 The record was produced and mixed by Dave Fortman at Ocean Way Studios.
 Jeremy Parker handled the audio engineering, Mike Houge and Wesley Seidman served as additional engineers, and Ted Jensen mastered the record at Sterling Sound, New York.
 The choral arrangements were made by Lee and recorded at Capitol Studios in California, with the choir and strings recorded in an old chapel near Seattle, Washington.
 DJ Lethal programmed on every song on the album with Lee doing additional programming.
 John LeCompt is credited with additional programming on "Call Me When You're Sober" and "All That I'm Living For", which was programmed by Bon Harris.
 David Campbell completed the orchestral arrangements, which were performed by Seattlemusic.